haotian2006/BrawlGuysDocs/src/Engine/Collisions/CollisionHandler.md

 ### entityVsTile(entity `Entity`, dt `double`) -> `Vector2`
 `public`

-Calculates and resolves collisions between an entity and tiles within the game world for a given time step, returning the new position of the entity after collision resolution.
+Calculates and resolves collisions between an entity and tiles within the game engine for a given time step, returning the new position of the entity after collision resolution.